EuroLinux/eurolinux-open-docs/docs/HowTo/mirror-eurolinux-locally.md

 The official way to mirror EuroLinux repositories is the following:

-- You need a proper subscription, like EuroMan or Gold Key
+- You need a proper subscription, like EuroMan or Golden Key
 - EuroLinux engineer will provide you with SSL certificates that we will name `repo.key` and `repo.crt` and CA that we will name `ca.crt`

+Create the directory `/etc/yum-mirror-config/`.
-With repokeys residing in `/etc/yum-mirror-config/` directory create the following yum.config - example below is for EuroLinux 7 x86_64
+With the repokeys residing in that directory, create the file `/etc/yum-mirror-config/mirror_yum.conf` with the contents:

 ```ini
 [main]